Kadıköy: Inland areas

-Inland from the coast there is a great deal of housing development: some of this has little infrastructure, while most is more expensive, especially in areas such as Kozyatağı and İçerenköy.
-These districts house many of İstanbul's upper-middle class residents.
+Inland from the coast there is a great deal of housing development: Most are expensive, especially in areas such as Kozyatağı.
+These districts house many of Istanbul's upper-middle class residents.
 These neighbourhoods are mainly built around wide avenues and tree-lined streets, with four to six-storey apartment buildings that have sizable gardens and car-parking around them.
-Especially in Kozyatağı, there are old Ottoman houses nearly in every houses' garden (Each house or apartment has a big garden with parking lots and arbours while these gardens used to be the old house's).
-Kozyatağı, Suadiye and Kazasker used to be one of the most popular summer areas for wealthy İstanbul residents.
+Especially in Kozyatağı, there are old Ottoman houses nearly in every houses' garden.
+Kozyatağı, Suadiye and Kazasker used to be one of the most popular summer areas for wealthy Istanbul residents.
 Today, Kozyatağı has tree-lined streets, especially magnolia, linden and fruit trees such as medlar trees, plum trees, cherry, mulberry and quince trees, many large greenfields, parks, children parks.
-These areas, Suadiye, Bağdat Caddesi, Kalamış, Kozyatağı, Fenerbahçe have today, upper-middle or upper class residents.
+These areas, Suadiye, Bağdat Avenue, Kalamış, Kozyatağı, Fenerbahçe have today, upper-middle or upper class residents.
 There are many schools, hospitals, shops and restaurants in these areas.
-There is also a large Carrefour and Bauhaus store on the E5 highway in this part of Kadıköy.
+Another smart new neighbourhood is Acıbadem.
+This area has one of the best-known private hospitals in the city and a long avenue of cafés, restaurants and ice cream parlours.
 In the late 1990s, new luxury housing developments such as Ataşehir began to be constructed in the previously undeveloped area north of the E5 highway.
 These have their own shops, private colleges, sports centres and other facilities.
 Ataşehir separated from Kadıköy in 2009 elections.